tribute to a friend

 I ran to his website.
 A digital time capsule.
 I read through it quickly, trying to see if there's something there that would somehow give me answers to my burning questions, as if the answers would ever be satisfying, or any of my business.

 Then I found his friend and comic book partner's website, which he had linked to from his own.
 I skimmed through it, and found a discord.
-I reluctantly joined, even though I felt insane for doing so.
+I don't know what compelled me to join it, but I did.

 I just said quickly that I was a friend of his friend's sister, I'd heard the news, and I was devastated.
 He responded right away and let me know I could talk to him at any time.

 I didn't say much else.
-Here I am, having an outsized reaction to his friend's death, someone I probably spent less then 3 hours of my entire life talking to.
+Here I am, having a huge reaction to his friend's death, someone I probably spent less then 3 hours of my entire life talking to.
 Now I'm in here, intruding on his discord server, how could I ask for anything else?

 I grabbed my drawing tablet and got to drawing again.
 I wept, and I drew a half alive potted plant in my backyard in the setting sun for hours, in silence, just listening to the quiet of the world.
 It was really peaceful, despite my heart aching with regret and sadness.